mattn/vim-vfs/README.md

 #### Errors

 If the function throw an exception, vim-vfs catch all of them.
 It should be string.
-And if the exception have namespace `vfs#xxx#...`, it will be displayed as message from the function.
+And if the exception have prefix `vfs#xxx:`, it will be displayed as message from the function.

 ### Interfaces